petaverse-cloud/pv-docs-site/docs/petority/4_devices/3_upgrade-firmware.md

 + Tap **Upgrade** .

-    This will initiate a check to see if there are any **available** updates for your Wagguracy PHAST 1.
+    This will initiate a check to see if there are any **available** updates for your WAGGURACY PHAST 1.

 **Step 3:** Download and Install